 As the child of an artist father (Philip Barlow, 1933-2018), I grew up surrounded by paintings (his and many others) and his studio was filled with art books.
 My mother is a passionate gardener and our home was enveloped by her garden with its tiny pond, trees, vines, flowering shrubs, paths and so many, many flowers.
 Thus, my first and greatest influences were my parents — and their love for the beauty of paint and blossom infuses my work to this day.

-Inspired by the portraiture tradition, but working within the still life genre, I use objects, rather than faces or bodies, to explore the human experience.
+Inspired by the portraiture tradition, but working within the still life genre, I use flowers or symbolic objects (rather than the human form) to explore the poetry of our world.
 I call this body of work “portraits in absentia.”
-These paintings illuminate the inner essences of lives and of how they are lived, of families, of relationships.
+These paintings illuminate the inner essences of my subjects, of families, of relationships.

-I paint my subjects’ cherished possessions -- or beloved garden flowers -- rather than their faces, to bring a fresh vantage point from which to consider identity.
-To me, a cherished, personal object — a pair of shoes, a beloved book, a garden flower, a golf ball, or a shirt — retains something of the essence of the person who chose them.
+I paint cherished objects belonging to my subjects to bring a fresh vantage point from which to consider identity.
+To me, a beloved personal object retains something of the essence of the person who chose it.
 With the perspective of a cultural anthropologist, I view the things with which we surround ourselves as both containing and revealing the shape of our lives.

 I select objects that symbolize these complex and perhaps contradictory aspects of my subjects’ inner selves and capture them in the compositional arrangement of their intimate objects.
 Using color, light and shadow, I amplify these seemingly mundane things into a work of art that reveals truths about their lives and personal journeys.